• Menu

 Entering downtown Victor.

 The town was founded in 1891, shortly after gold was discovered.
 Cripple Creek often overshadowed Victor as that’s where most of the area’s richest residents lived.
-Today, Victor is remains small compared to its nearby neighbor.
+Today, Victor remains small compared to its nearby neighbor.

 In August of 1899, Victor burned to the ground.
 It was rebuilt almost overnight in the brick still seen today.
 Today, there are still also some mining operations and a few running businesses.